Early Childhood Education (BA)

 Why should you choose SAU’s early childhood education program?

 The program has been designed to provide the aspiring professional with understanding, practical knowledge and the skills necessary to become a center-based teacher, program director, or any professional dealing with early childhood education.
-The program adheres to the highly qualified standards of No Child Left Behind as well as Michigan State Childcare Licensing Guidelines.
+The program adheres to the standards of the federal Each Student Succeeds Act (ESSA) as well as Michigan State Childcare Licensing Guidelines.

-The courses for the 32-hour program includes such subject areas as early childhood social foundations, early childhood growth and development, guidance and discipline of young children, emergent and beginning literacy, young children with special needs, early adolescent development, children’s literature and motor development and motor learning.
-A 22-hour minor is also available, as well as an Early Childhood Education endorsement (ZS).
+The courses for the 40-hour program includes such subject areas as early childhood social foundations, early childhood growth and development, guidance and discipline of young children, emergent and beginning literacy, young children with special needs, early adolescent development, children’s literature and motor development and motor learning.
+A 30-hour minor is also available, as well as an Early Childhood Education endorsement (ZS).

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the program at Spring Arbor University in the undergraduate course catalog.
+View the course requirements and layout, course descriptions, as well as learn more about the program at Spring Arbor University in the undergraduate course catalog.

-This major and minor prepare the student to apply for certification with an endorsement in early childhood education, along with completing the Elementary Education program requirements.
-Career opportunities include, but are not limited to, those who wish to teach in the public school setting and want to be highly qualified by the No Child Left Behind (NCLB) standards.
-This includes school administrators, public schools with Head Start and Great Grant programs, private programs that adhere to State of Michigan day care center licensing rules, and any program serving children birth to third grade.
+This major and minor prepare the student to apply for certification with an endorsement in early childhood special education (ZS), along with completing the Elementary Education program requirements.
+Career opportunities include, but are not limited to, those who wish to teach in the public school setting and want to be highly qualified by the Michigan Department of Education standards.
+This includes school administrators, public schools with Great Start Readiness programs, private programs that adhere to State of Michigan day care center licensing rules, and any program serving children birth to third grade.

 To learn more about how Spring Arbor helps its graduates prepare for a career, visit our career development section.